heptarch/heptarch.github.io/drafts/demon.md

 dying fire.

-The little Rumpelstiltskin man sits in a tattered green armchair, greedily devouring a scone, eyes bulging, beads of sweat from the fire and rapidity of consumption.
+The little Rumpelstiltskin man sits in a tattered green armchair, devouring a scone, eyes bulging, beads of sweat from the fire and the rapidity of consumption.
 He explains: "They couldn't have that, of course, so here I am.
+Ha!
+In this great grand stellar prison.
+Ha!
 You understand?"
-Ellen realizes they have been talking for hours, a plate of devoured scones beside them.
-He clicks his fingers and the scones reappear.
+Ellen realizes they have been talking for hours.
+There is plate of scone crumbs beside them.
+Rumpelstiltskin clicks his fingers and the scones reappear.
-"The entropy
+"The entropy bank is confined by the potential so the scaling kills you.

 <p align="center">
   ⁂